 Something we all now understand.

-I never who ever heard of bleach pit.
+I never, whoever heard of bleach pit?

-FBI, nine-month investigation, the House Intel Committee investigation, the bipartisan Senate committee investigation.
+And now we get the four investigation, FBI nine-month investigation, the House Intel Committee investigation, the bipartisan Senate Committee investigation.

 And again, I'll quote directly from the Mueller report, which was put out by Mueller.